All alone on famous Wineglass Bay

 shells on a beach

 We spent about an hour on Hazards enjoying the serenity.
-The sky was completely blue now so we headed back to Wineglass get some better photos.
+The sky was completely blue now so we headed back to Wineglass to get some better photos.

 And there it was, in all its glory, showing off like we had envisioned.
-We set up the tripod – don’t forget the tripod for some selfies – and then just sat there in the moment.
+We set up the tripod – don’t forget the tripod for some selfies – and then just sat there, in the moment.

 But, this time, we didn’t have Wineglass all to ourselves.
 It was about 10am by now and we had been joined by a dozen others.
-Still not Grand Canyon crowded, but not the serenity we had at 6.am.
+Still not Grand Canyon crowded, but not the serenity we had at 6am.

 a lake surrounded by mountains

-Wineglass Bay
+Tips for Visiting Wineglass Bay

 • Start early, arrive for sunrise and beat the crowds.